MPI Multi-Purpose Building, Wallaceville

-This building is living proof that sustainable design can be achieved without costing the earth.
-The computer simulation of energy use for the Green Star application showed the building consumed just 39 kilowatt hours per square metre per year (a third of the Green Star benchmark).
+The Green Star application’s computer simulation of energy use showed the building consumed just 39 kilowatt hours per square metre per year (a third of the Green Star benchmark), proving that sustainable design can be achieved without costing the earth.